 This interruption in the sonic does not happen since chip 3040 can make the left earphone assume the connection when putting the right one in the case without going through any reconnection process.

-Another curious thing that I have detected is that when I am listening to music with sonic, and one runs out of battery, the one with a little more battery is automatically reconnected.
+Another curious thing I have detected is that when I listen to Sonic music, and one runs out of battery, the one with a little more is automatically reconnected.

 The truengine doesn’t do this, and when one runs out of battery, the other one stays on standby with the fixed white light on, and you have to connect it manually to continue listening to music with it.